gridscale/terraform-provider-gridscale/website/docs/r/k8s.html.md

 * `security_zone_uuid` -  *DEPRECATED* (Optional, Forcenew) Security zone UUID linked to the Kubernetes resource.
 If `security_zone_uuid` is not set, the default security zone will be created (if it doesn't exist) and linked.
 A change of this argument necessitates the re-creation of the resource.

+* `gsk_version` - (Optional) The gridscale's Kubernetes version of this instance (e.g. "1.21.14-gs1").
+Define which gridscale k8s version will be used to create the cluster.
+For convenience, please use [gscloud](https://github.com/gridscale/gscloud) to get the list of available gridscale k8s version. **NOTE**: Either `gsk_version` or `release` is set at a time.

-* `release` - (Required) The Kubernetes release of this instance.
+* `release` - (Optional) The Kubernetes release of this instance.
 Define which release will be used to create the cluster.
-For convenience, please use [gscloud](https://github.com/gridscale/gscloud) to get the list of available release numbers.
+For convenience, please use [gscloud](https://github.com/gridscale/gscloud) to get the list of available releases. **NOTE**: Either `gsk_version` or `release` is set at a time.

 * `labels` - (Optional) List of labels in the format [ "label1", "label2" ].